-- (5) Interim measures may be taken summarily, and the delegate: - (a) is not required to provide a hearing to the staff member or affiliate before making a decision; and - (b) may inform themselves in relation to any matter in any manner that they think fit. - (6) Interim measures once taken will continue to apply until they: - (a) are revoked or varied by the delegate; or - (b) expire in accordance with their terms. - (7) The delegate must notify the staff member or affiliate of the imposition of interim measures within 24 hours of doing so, and provide the information specified in the Staff Sexual Misconduct Response Procedures 2023. - (8) A staff member or affiliate who is the subject of interim measures may seek an internal review of those measures by application to the Chief Human Resources Officer, in the manner specified in the Staff Sexual Misconduct Response Procedures 2023. - (9) Nothing in this policy or the Staff Sexual Misconduct Response Procedures 2023 affects the power of: - (a) the delegate to suspend a staff member in accordance with the Agreement; or - (b) a University representative to issue a Termination of License Notice in accordance with the University of Sydney (Campus Access) Rule 2009.
+- (5) Interim measures may be taken summarily, and the Registrar: - (a) is not required to provide a hearing to the student before making a decision; and - (b) may inform themselves in relation to any matter in any manner that they think fit. - (6) Interim measures once taken will continue to apply until they: - (a) are revoked or varied by the Registrar; or - (b) expire in accordance with their terms. - (7) The Registrar must notify the student of the imposition of interim measures within 24 hours of doing so, and provide the information specified in the Student Sexual Misconduct Response Procedures. - (8) A student who is the subject of interim measures may seek an internal review of those measures by application to the Student Affairs Unit, in the manner specified in the Student Sexual Misconduct Response Procedures. - (9) Nothing in this policy or the Student Sexual Misconduct Response Procedures affects the power of: - (a) the Registrar to suspend a student in accordance with the University of Sydney (Student Discipline) Rule; - (b) the Director, CET or nominee to suspend a CET student in accordance with the Centre for English Teaching - Student Discipline Provisions; or - (c) a University representative to issue a Termination of License Notice in accordance with the University of Sydney (Campus Access) Rule.